Nivola/nivola/README.md

 ## Product and Components
 This project contains the Product **nivola**.

+The nivola project consists of Cloud Management Platform (CMP) and the Nivola Service Portal (NSP)

+For information about CMP see the description below.

-The product contains some components, you can find a description of each component within its README file:
+CMP contains some components, you can find a description of each component within its README file:

 * beecell
 [GitHub](https://github.com/Nivola/beecell)